 (Table1)

+Show how these are calculated-(This is shown in the example of an incidentaloma in Fig 14a-c.

-The washout protocol uses the postcontrast CT attenuation values obtained at 60 seconds and a delay 15minutes.
+The washout protocol uses the post-contrast CT attenuation values obtained at 60 seconds after intravenous contrast administration and a delay of 15minutes.
 An APW>60% or RPW>40% is compatible with a benign adrenocortical adenoma(Fig1a-c).
 Conversely, a lesion with an APW<60% or RPW<40% is almost always malignant.[10]Contrast washout is independent of the lipid content of an adrenal lesion, making it one of the key standard imaging investigations.
 This superior technique has found prime position in imaging the category of lipid-poor adenomas.[6]

 10 MIN CT WASHOUT

-To aid workflow, some investigators have proposed the delayed contrast scan in the washout protocol be performed at 10 minutes.
+To aid scanning workflow, some investigators have proposed the delayed contrast scan in the washout protocol be performed at 10 minutes.
 However, Sangawaiya et al recently revisited the accuracy of the 10min delay scan and reported suboptimal sensitivities in its detection of adenomas.
 It is therefore recommended that the 15min delay continues to be endorsed in standard clinical practice.[11]

 LOCO-REGIONAL AND DISTANT SPREAD